 - Understanding: Identifying which tactics are working on certain networks.
 If users don’t interact with your content, something in your strategy is off.

 - Presenting: When you understand your social media data, it’s time to visualize and present it.
-This is where data visualization steps in.
+This is where digital data visualization steps in.

-The Integrated Data Visualization of Social Networks
+The Integrated Data Visualization of Social Media

 Each of the major social media networks has its built-in analytics that provides you with insights about users’ activity.